The gifted girl defying homelessness

 The group includes 14-year-old Jada, from Birmingham, who dreams of becoming a paediatrician.

-Viewers in the UK can watch Jada's story in full on Generation Gifted at 21:00 GMT on Wednesday 14 February on BBC Two, or on iPlayer.
+The first episode of Generation Gifted is on BBC Two at 21:00 GMT on 14 February 2018, and available afterwards on iPlayer.

 -